oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-great-email-signatures/rule.md

 ---

 Email signatures are a great way of adding some advertising and branding.
 You should always use a nice email signature for **external emails**.
-Internally, you shouldn't use any or just use a short one (just your name or initials).
+Internally, you shouldn't use any or just use a short one (just your​ name or initials).